India is in the bid for Chess Olympiad

 Argentina’s men’s team won 4-0.
 Cape Verde, in the first round of the tournament.
 Winners were Fernando Peralta, Federico Perez Ponsa, Leandro Griza and Leonardo Tristan.
 Today they face Costa Rica, in which they are favourites.

 For its part, The women’s team beat Malawi 3.5-0.5.
-Maria Jose Campos, Anabola Porta and Maria Belen Sarkis won their matches, Guadalupe Pesso equalized and today they face top seeded India in the tournament.
+Maria Jose Campos, Anabola Porta and Maria Belen Sarkis won their matches, Guadalupe Pesso equalized and today they face the tournament’s top seed India.

-The YouTube channel Chess24 broadcasts live every day.
+Chess 24 YouTube channel broadcast live every day.
 Also, matches can be followed live on the Chess24 page from 06.30.

 “Beer fanatic.
 Bacon advocate.
 Wannabe travel junkie.
 Social media practitioner.
 Award-winning gamer.
 Food lover.”